Kinekenneth48/distfixer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The "distfixer" package allow the user to correct the biasness in lognormal distribution fitting when missing values are imputed using machine learning models.
+The "distfixer" package allows the user to correct the biases in a distribution scale parameter when missing values are imputed using machine learning models.
 The package includes the "fit_model" function, to fit a machine learning model.
-The "get_error_distribution" to get the parameters of the error distribution.
-The " best_percentile" to get the best percentile that corrects the biasness in the location and scale parameters.
+The "get_error_distribution" is used to get the parameters of the error distribution.
+The " best_percentile" to get the best percentile that corrects the scale parameters' biases.
-The "pred_param" to compute the unbiased lognormal distribution parameters.
+The "pred_param" is used to compute the unbiased distribution parameters.

 ## Installation